Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 Sometimes you will need to defer writing some parts of a script/function until later, and want to make a note of what needs to be done (and where in the script to do it).
 Using a special word to signify unfinished tasks (most commonly TODO) allows you to easily find unfinished sections by using the search function in the MATLAB editor.
 For example:

 ```
-stimulusDuration = 1; % TODO adjust to be an exact multiple of the monitor refresh duration
+stimulusDuration_ms = 500; % TODO adjust to be an exact multiple of the monitor refresh duration

 ```